sshonosuke/bir/README.md

 The repository includes the following files.

-- `BIR-function.R` : Implementation of the Bayesian isotonic regression (BIR)
+- `BIR-function.R`: Implementation of the Bayesian isotonic regression (BIR)
-- `Example.R: Example` of fitting BIR to simulated data
+- `Example.R`: Example of fitting BIR to simulated data